Aspiring Software Engineer

 network.cookie.lifetimePolicy to 2.
 Firefox will automatically delete cookies at the end of browsing sessions.

-WARNING: Doing this will sign you out of many websites when you close Firefox.
+Note: Doing this will sign you out of many websites when you close Firefox, and websites will not be able to store any data on your device.

 Install some add-ons